facebook/usort/README.md

 # License

-μsort is MIT licensed, as found in the LICENSE file.
+μsort is copyright [Tim Hatch, Facebook](), and licensed under the MIT license.
+I am providing code in this repository to you under an open source license.
+This is my personal repository; the license you receive to my code is from me and not from my employer.
+See the `LICENSE` file for details.